gcolgate/gcolgate/README.md

 This is in progress very early.
+Please ignore the plain text passwords they are just for testing